 - During the script submission phase, if you have a screenplay you’d like considered for production, you can submit it using our online form, available here.

 - Immediately after a script has been selected, if you’re interested in producing and/or directing you have to submit an application.
 See “Crewing” information below about this process.

 - Once a directing/producing team has been selected, contact them if you are interested in acting in or crewing on the SFP, or in helping out with post-production during the second year of the SFP’s two-year production cycle.

-All of this boils down to: check this website’s information on the “Current Project” and/or the SFP blog to learn what phase the current project is in, and how to contact the director(s) and/or producer(s) once they’ve been selected.
+All of this boils down to: check this website’s information on the “Current Projects” to learn what phase the current project is in, and how to contact the director(s) and/or producer(s) once they’ve been selected.